Welcome at Oswald & Kalb

 Our focus is on traditional Viennese cuisine such as Wiener Schnitzel, Tafelspitz (Boiled Beef), Beef Cutlet Viennese Style and deboned Fried Chicken.
 Our Wiener Schnitzel is specially prepared: cut by hand from the lean topside of veal, sensitively pounded, breaded with breadcrumbs from Kaiser rolls and subsequently stir-fried in the pan.
 Our menu is influenced by seasonal and regional products and changed weekly.
 We offer gluten-free cooking on request.

 Our kitchen cooks only with gas and we do not use microwaves but we love old traditional family recipes for dishes such as fruit dumplings or curd cheese pancakes.
 Our bread and the breadcrumbs for the Wiener Schnitzel are supplied by Grimm, Vienna’s oldest bakery, founded in 1536.
-Our barn eggs are from Bleier’s egg farm, Johannes Fiedler supplies us with potatoes and onions and our organic fish comes from Kalkalpen National Park.
+Our barn eggs are from Bleier’s egg farm, Franz Joseph Schmidt supplies us with potatoes and onions and our organic fish comes from Kalkalpen National Park.

 Our Menu